Emergent times in holographic duality

 \subsection{Small excitations around thermal field double state on the boundary}

 We always consider the boundary CFT at a large but finite $N$ and work to leading order in the $1/N$ expansion.
-We denote the Hilbert space of the boundary CFT as $\sH$, its Hamiltonian as $H$, the algebra of bounded operators as $\sB$, and the algebra generated by single-trace operators under multiplications and sums as $\sA$, which is defined only perturbatively in the $1/N$ expansion.
+We denote the Hilbert space of the boundary CFT as $\sH$, its Hamiltonian as $H$, the algebra of bounded operators as $\sB$, and the vector space of all finite products of single-trace operators by $\sA$.
 We use $\sO$ to denote the single-trace operator dual to the bulk field $\phi$.
 Now consider two copies of the boundary theory, to which we refer respectively as CFT$_R$ and CFT$_L$.
 Operators or states with subscripts $R, L$ refer to those in the respective systems.
-The doubled system has Hilbert space $\hat \sH = \sH_R \otimes \sH_L$, operator algebra $\hat \sB = \sB_R \otimes \sB_L$, and single-trace operator algebra $\hat \sA = \sA_R \otimes \sA_L$.
+The doubled system has Hilbert space $\hat \sH = \sH_R \otimes \sH_L$, operator algebra $\hat \sB = \sB_R \otimes \sB_L$, and single-trace operators $\hat \sA = \sA_R \otimes \sA_L$.
 In the large $N$ limit, $\hat \sA$ can be endowed with an algebraic structure defined with respect to the thermal field double state (see~\cite{Leutheusser:2022bgi} for details).
 We denote the resulting algebra by $\hat \sA_{\rm TFD}.$ The vector space of products of single-trace operators associated to either side of thermal field double are then also endowed with an algebraic structure and become subalgebras of $\hat \sA_{\rm TFD},$ which we denote by $\sA_{R, \rm TFD}$ and $\sA_{R, \rm TFD}$.